oracle/coherence-operator/examples/deployment/README.md

 ## Example 1 - Coherence cluster only

-The first example uses the yaml file [src/main/yaml/example-cluster.yaml](src/main/yaml/example-cluster.yaml) which defines a single role `storage`.
+The first example uses the yaml file [src/main/yaml/example-cluster.yaml](src/main/yaml/example-cluster.yaml) which defines a single role `storage` which will store cluster data.
 The configuration under the main `spec` entry will be the defaults for all roles unless they are overridden by a specific role.

 This saves duplication of role configuration leading to less configuration errors.